luutp/jduck/CONTRIBUTING.md

 Unfortunately we are not able to investigate / fix bugs without a minimal reproduction scenario, so if we don't hear back from you we may close the issue.

-### Submitting a Pull Request (PR)
+### :zap: Submitting a Pull Request (PR)

 Search GitHub for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.
 If you do not find a related issue or PR, go ahead.

-1. **Development**: Fork the project, set up the [development environment][4], make your changes in a separate git branch and add descriptive messages to your commits.

-2. **Build**: Before submitting a pull requests, [build the theme][5].
-This is a mandatory requirement for your PR to get accepted, as the theme should at all times be installable through GitHub.

-3. **Pull Request**: After building the theme, commit the compiled output, push your branch to GitHub and send a PR to `mkdocs-material:master`.
+1. **Pull Request**: After building the theme, commit the compiled output, push your branch to GitHub and send a PR to `jetnanobot:master`.
 If we suggest changes, make the required updates, rebase your branch and push the changes to your GitHub repository, which will automatically update your PR.